 Assume or presume?
 Lose or loose?
 Lay or lie?
+Are you using these commonly confused English words correctly?

 The English language contains many words which can confuse learners and native speakers alike.
 It’s common for a word to have several meanings or to be pronounced and spelled the same as others, that’s why it’s easy to make mistakes.